gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 using
 the [OpenStackClient](https://docs.openstack.org/python-openstackclient/latest/).

-For simple, non-recurring tasks, it might be easier to use the [Horizon dashboard](https://dashboard.optimist.innovo.cloud).
+For simple, non-recurring tasks, it may be easier to use the [Horizon dashboard](https://dashboard.optimist.innovo.cloud).

-When there are recurring tasks, or when you want to manage a complex stack, it is better to use the *OpenStack client* and *Heat*.
+With recurring tasks, or when you want to manage a complex stack, it is better to use the *OpenStack client* and *Heat*.

-At the beginning this might seem a bit complicated but once you get used to it, managing stacks becomes fast and efficient.
+This may be unfamiliar at first, but with some practice, you can quickly and efficiently manage stacks.

-The client is helpful in your daily OpenStack work.
+The client is helpful in the administration of the OpenStack environment.
 It contains Nova, Glance, Cinder, and Neutron.

-We use the client heavily in our Guided Tour, and walk you through the installation now.
+As we use the client heavily in our Guided Tour, we will install it in the next step.

 ## Installation